abdullahZahid951/computerVisionPoject-repo/README.md

 Whole Slide Images.
 After this we'll apply some computer vision Project Principle to teach computer to produce efficient results on its own.
 This is basic work flow of the project we'll update as we go along.

+## Info About mainCode.py
+This file will contain the main Source Code for the Project.